Oceans Shaping Weather

 View the NOSB’s ocean’s impact on weather-related Professional Development Webinar Series recordings to learn how the Atlantic Meridional Overturning Circulation transports heat, freshwater, and carbon, influencing global climate and how aerosols impact Earth’s energy budget, clouds, and precipitation.

-2022 Professional Development Webinars: Dr. Sean Hayes
+2018 Professional Development Webinars: Dr. Jessie Creamean

 More Places To Learn